Joe Jackson (musician): Post-pop

 In the late 1990s, Jackson expanded into classical music; he signed with Sony Classical in 1997 and released Symphony No. 1 in 1999, for which he received a Grammy for Best Pop Instrumental Album in 2001.
 In 2000, he released a follow-up album, Night and Day II.
+The album featured contributions by Graham Maby (bass), Sue Hadjopoulos (percussion), the string quartet Ethel, and three guest vocalists: Sussan Deyhim, Dale De Vere and Marianne Faithfull.

 In 2003, he reunited his original quartet for the album Volume 4, and a lengthy tour.
 In 2004, he contributed vocals to a cover of Pulp's "Common People" with William Shatner for Shatner's album Has Been (produced by Ben Folds).
 In 2005, he teamed up with Todd Rundgren and the string quartet Ethel for a tour of the US and Europe.
 A dedicated smoker, he gave up his New York apartment in 2006 partly in protest over the ascendancy of smoking bans, and made the Berlin neighbourhood Kreuzberg his new home.
 It was there that he recorded, with longtime collaborators Graham Maby and Dave Houghton, his eighteenth studio album, Rain (Rykodisc, January 2008); the album was followed by a five-month tour.

 In 2015, Jackson announced the completion of his follow-up to 2012's The Duke via his official website.
 The album's title, Fast Forward, and track list were confirmed in addition to North American tour dates.
 The titular first single was released for streaming via his official SoundCloud page.
 The entire record was briefly posted before being taken down a day later.